Titles and Affiliations

 Drs.
 Merghoub and Wolchok will continue optimizing therapeutic strategies to overcome immunotherapy resistance in breast cancer by using their in-house T cell sequencing platform and their dual-imaging reporter system to monitor immune suppressive activity.
 Additionally, they will expand the scope of targeting tumor metabolic pathways to improve responses to ICB.

-Dr. Merghoub received his BA degree from University of Algiers, Algeria, and MS and PhD degrees with highest distinction from University of Paris, France.
-His thesis work focused on the study of genetic polymorphism in fetal hemoglobin gene in patients with sickle cell anemia and thalassemia.
+Taha Merghoub, PhD is the deputy director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medicine.
+He received his BA degree from University of Algiers, Algeria, and MS and PhD degrees with highest distinction from University of Paris, France.
+His thesis work focused on the study of genetic polymorphism in fetal hemoglobin genes in patients with sickle cell anemia and thalassemia.
 His findings provided insight to the correlation of genotypes and phenotypes in sickle cell anemia and thalassemia.
-After graduation, he pursued his postdoctoral research with Dr. Pier Paolo Pandolfi at MSKCC.
+After graduation, he pursued his postdoctoral research with Dr. Pier Paolo Pandolfi at Memorial Sloan Kettering Cancer Center.
 He characterized the transcriptional properties of the Pokemon gene and its role during development.
-He also played an active role in the generation of laboratory models for acute promyelocytic leukemia, and furthered his knowledge and experience in genetics.
+He also played an active role in the generation of laboratory models for acute promyelocytic leukemia and furthered his knowledge and experience in genetics.